Read

 Leo's Failure at Cozumel: A $130k Lesson

-This story was first seen in our Speakers Stories newsletter, where each month we share one of the best failure stories from our global community.
-Get these stories in your inbox before anyone else, subscribe to our newsletter here.
+This story was first featured in our newsletter Speakers Stories, where every month we share one of the best failure stories from our global community.
+Be the first to receive these stories in your inbox— subscribe to our newsletter here.

 Who?

 Leo is a European entrepreneur and consultant who embarked on an unexpected journey to lose ego, money and some ingrained habits.
-With 17 years of business experience, Leo is a mix of "European discipline and Mexican creativity".
+With 17 years of business experience at México, Leo is a mix of "European discipline and Mexican creativity".
 His motto in life is "the shit is the caviar," because he deeply believes that difficult experiences are the ones that truly enrich us.

 Defining failure